Under Pressure: Decoding the Effect of High Densities on Derived Nebular Properties: The Evolution of N/O

 While \cite{arellanocordova25b} finds a similarly positive, albeit weaker, trend when looking at N/O-$\Sigma_{\rm SFR}$ for the CLASSY galaxies, the authors show that the N/H-$\Sigma_{\rm SFR}$ relationship is much more significant.

 Figure \ref{fig:Sig_SFR} shows that both \den~and N/O abundance increase with $\Sigma_{\rm SFR}$, indicating that compact, high-pressure star-forming regions are favorable sites for N enrichment.
 This picture suggests that N production is enhanced under the same conditions that generate intense, spatially concentrated star formation driven by strong bursts in very young stellar populations, which can be observationally distinguished by their large H$\beta$ equivalent widths.
 In such environments -- characterized by elevated densities and ionization parameters -- primary N from VMSs may be more efficiently produced and retained.
-These findings point to a physical link between local ISM structure and chemical enrichment and suggest that galaxies at earlier cosmic times, which exhibit higher values of $\Sigma_{\rm SFR}$, may naturally reach temporarily elevated N/O levels through prompt enrichment channels.

 The extreme densities, star formation, and short-lived episodes of N-enhancement in these high$-z$ UV N-emitters make them tantalizing candidates for precursors to little red dots (LRDs).
 Observationally, LRDs are distinguished by their v-shaped spectral energy distributions from imaging and significant broad emission components in their spectra.
-Recent works find that the observational signatures that make LRDs so unique are consistent with dense gas enshrouding a massive black hole \citep{inayoshi25, naidu25, degraff25}.
+Recent works find that the observational signatures that make LRDs so unique are consistent with dense gas enshrouding a massive black hole \citep{inayoshi25, naidu25, degraaff25}.
 These black holes may be produced via direct collapse of VMSs or gravitational runaway in dense stellar environments \cite[e.g.,][]{greene20}, both of which could also produce the the elevated N/O in our high-$z$ sample prior to black hole formation.
 Thus, we speculate that the dense gas enshrouded black holes that may be powering LRDs are remnants of stellar populations that existed in similar conditions as those that drove the elevated N/O in high-$z$ UV N emitters \citep[e.g.][]{marqueschaves24,topping25b}.